HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </load>
 ```

-The `load` element supports the following prepositional attributes:
+`load` element supports the following prepositional attributes:

 - `on`: Specify HVML code (string).
 - `from`: the URL of the specified HVML program (`$CRTN.base` works).
-If the URL uses `#` to specify an anchor (anchor), it is used to specify the `body` identifier as the program entry.
-If it is empty, it means to start the new coroutine with the same HVML program as the current HVML coroutine; if it starts with `#`, it means to start the new coroutine with the same HVML program as the current coroutine, but specified by `#` The `body` identifier used as an entry.
+If the URL uses `#` to specify an anchor.
+It is used to specify `body` identifier as the program entry.
+If it is empty, it means to start the new coroutine with the same HVML program as the current HVML coroutine.
+If it starts with `#`, it means to start the new coroutine with the same HVML program as the current coroutine, but specified `body` identifier used as an entry by `#`.
-- `with`: If the `from` attribute specifies a valid URL string, specify the request parameters when loading the HVML program from an external resource.
+- `with`: If `from` attribute specifies a valid URL string, specify the request parameters when loading the HVML program from an external resource.
-- `via`: If the `from` attribute specifies a valid URL string, then this attribute specifies the request method when loading the HVML program from an external resource, and the default is `GET`.
+- `via`: If `from` attribute specifies a valid URL string, then this attribute specifies the request method when loading the HVML program from an external resource, and the default is `GET`.
 - `as`: When we asynchronously load a new HVML program, we use this attribute to bind the new HVML coroutine to a variable name so that the state of the coroutine can be observed.
-- `at`: Similar to `init`, when using the `as` attribute in the `load` tag to name an HVML program, we can also use the `at` attribute to specify the binding location of the name (that is, the namespace).
+- `at`: Similar to `init`, when using the `as` attribute in `load` tag to name an HVML program, we can also use `at` attribute to specify the binding location of the name (that is, the namespace).
-- The `within` attribute specifies the walker name.
+- `within` attribute specifies the walker name.
 Do not specify this attribute or use the reserved word `_self` as the walker name to indicate the current walker.
-Unlike the `call` element, the walker specified by the `load` element must already exist, that is, the `load` element will not actively create a new walker.
+Unlike `call` element, the walker specified by `load` element must already exist, that is, `load` element will not actively create a new walker.
-- `onto`: Specifies the renderer page identifier used to render the target document, using the form `[<page_type>:]<page_name>[@[<workspace_name>/]<group_name>]` to specify the page name and the page group it is in.
-Among them, `<page_type>` specifies the type of the page, and `plainwin` (default) or `widget` can be used, which means to create a normal window or widget as a page; `workspace_name` and `group_name` respectively represent the workspace where the page is located Name and page group name, `page_name` is the unique name of the page in the specified page group.
+- `onto`: Specify the renderer page identifier used to render the target document, using the form `[<page_type>:]<page_name>[@[<workspace_name>/]<group_name>]` to specify the page name and the page group it is in.
+Among them, `<page_type>` specifies the type of the page, and `plainwin` (default) or `widget` can be used, which means to create a normal window or widget as a page. `workspace_name` and `group_name` respectively represent the workspace where the page is located Name and page group name, `page_name` is the unique name of the page in the specified page group.

 When specifying a page name, we can use the following reserved names (reserved names usually start with an underscore) to refer to specific pages (when using reserved names, you do not need to specify the page group and page type):

-- `_null`: Indicates an empty page.
+- `_null`: Indicate an empty page.
 At this point, the document content and its change information generated by the newly created coroutine will not be synchronized to the renderer.
-When the `onto` attribute is not specified, it is considered to create an empty page.
+When `onto` attribute is not specified, it is considered to create an empty page.
 - `_inherit`: If the newly created child coroutine belongs to the same liner as the current coroutine, it means that the coroutine will inherit the document content of the parent coroutine and use the same renderer page.
 At this point, the child coroutine and the parent coroutine can update the document at the same time, and their updates will be reflected on the current page at the same time.
-- `_self`: Indicates the current page.
-Rendering a new HVML program in the current page usually means that the HVML coroutine corresponding to the current page will be suppressed (suppressed), and the document content in the page will be overwritten by the new HVML coroutine.
+- `_self`: Indicate the current page.
+Rendering a new HVML program in the current page usually means that the HVML coroutine corresponding to the current page will be suppressed.
+And the document content in the page will be overwritten by the new HVML coroutine.
 When using this page name, page grouping and page type information are ignored.
-- `_active`: Indicates the current active page in the group corresponding to the current HVML program; the HVML coroutine corresponding to the current active page will be suppressed.
+- `_active`: Indicate the current active page in the group corresponding to the current HVML program.
+The HVML coroutine corresponding to the current active page will be suppressed.
-- `_first`: Indicates the first page in the group corresponding to the current HVML program; the HVML coroutine corresponding to the first page will be suppressed.
+- `_first`: Indicate the first page in the group corresponding to the current HVML program.
+The HVML coroutine corresponding to the first page will be suppressed.
-- `_last`: Indicates the last page in the group corresponding to the current HVML program; the HVML coroutine corresponding to the last page will be suppressed.
+- `_last`: Indicate the last page in the group corresponding to the current HVML program.
+The HVML coroutine corresponding to the last page will be suppressed.

 When specifying a workspace name, we can use the following reserved names (reserved names usually start with an underscore) to refer to a specific workspace:

-- `_default`: Indicates the default workspace.
+- `_default`: Indicate the default workspace.
-- `_active`: Indicates the currently active workspace.
+- `_active`: Indicate the currently active workspace.
-- `_first`: Indicates the first workspace.
+- `_first`: Indicate the first workspace.
-- `_last`: Indicates the last workspace.
+- `_last`: Indicate the last workspace.

-When the URL specified by the value of the `from` attribute defines a fragment (using the `#` symbol), the `load` element will attempt to execute the specified ontology in the HVML program, that is, the group of operations defined by another `body` subtree.
+When the URL specified by the value of `from` attribute defines a fragment (using the `#` symbol), `load` element will attempt to execute the specified ontology in the HVML program, that is, the group of operations defined by another `body` subtree.

-When the `on` attribute and the `from` attribute are specified at the same time, the rules are as follows:
+When `on` attribute and `from` attribute are specified at the same time, the rules are as follows:

-1. If the `from` attribute is not specified or the value of the `from` attribute is not a valid URL string, then try to load the string specified by the `on` attribute, which is called the string content.
+1. If `from` attribute is not specified or the value of `from` attribute is not a valid URL string, then try to load the string specified by `on` attribute, which is called the string content.
-1. If the `from` attribute specifies a valid URL string, the HVML program will be loaded from external resources first.
-At this point, use the `with` attribute value to specify the request parameters, and the `via` attribute value to specify the request method.
+1. If `from` attribute specifies a valid URL string, the HVML program will be loaded from external resources first.
+At this point, use `with` attribute value to specify the request parameters, and `via` attribute value to specify the request method.
-1. When using string content and external resources at the same time, if an exception occurs during the process of loading and parsing external resources, and the `silently` attribute is set, then use the string content as the HVML program; if everything is normal, use External Resources.
+1. When using string content and external resources at the same time, if an exception occurs during the process of loading and parsing external resources, and `silently` attribute is set, then use the string content as the HVML program.
+If everything is normal, use External Resources.
 That is, the string content is used as a fallback program.
 1. If neither the string content nor the external resource is available, an exception `NoData` is thrown.

-In addition to reserved names, the page identifier specified by the `onto` attribute must conform to the `page_identifier` lexical unit requirements defined in this specification, see [2.2.3) Common named lexical units](#223-Common named Lexical unit).
+In addition to reserved names, the page identifier specified by `onto` attribute must conform to `page_identifier` lexical unit requirements defined in this specification, see [2.2.3) Common named lexical units](#223-Common named Lexical unit).
 Here are some examples of legal page identifiers:

 - `user`: Create a normal window named `user`.
-- `user@Users`: Creates a normal window named `user` in the `Users` page group of the default workspace.
+- `user@Users`: Create a normal window named `user` in `Users` page group of the default workspace.
-- `user@main/Users`: Creates a normal window named `user` in the `Users` page group of the `main` workspace.
+- `user@main/Users`: Create a normal window named `user` in `Users` page group of `main` workspace.
-- `plainwin:user@main/Users`: Creates a plain window named `user` in the `Users` page group of the `main` workspace.
+- `plainwin:user@main/Users`: Create a plain window named `user` in `Users` page group of `main` workspace.
-- `widget:user@main/Users`: Creates a widget called `user` in the `Users` page group of the `main` workspace.
+- `widget:user@main/Users`: Create a widget called `user` in `Users` page group of `main` workspace.

-When the given page name does not exist, it means to create a new page in the specified group and give the page the given name; if the specified page group does not exist, the first group will be used.
-When we create a new renderer page, we can specify the page parameters passed to the renderer, such as class name, title and style, through the `_renderer` key name of its `with` attribute value.
+When the given page name does not exist, it means to create a new page in the specified group and give the page the given name.
+If the specified page group does not exist, the first group will be used.
+When we create a new renderer page, we can specify the page parameters passed to the renderer, such as class name, title and style, through `_renderer` key name of its `with` attribute value.

-The content data of the `load` element will be passed as a parameter to the new coroutine, and in the new coroutine, it can be accessed using the `$REQ` variable.
+The content data of `load` element will be passed as a parameter to the new coroutine.
+And in the new coroutine, it can be accessed using `$REQ` variable.

 ```hvml
     <init as="request">